ubirch/ubirch-event-log/event-log-core/README.md

 # UBIRCH EVENT LOG CORE

-A service which collects events from other services and stores them into the database.
+A set of core elements that allow for collecting events from other services and storing them into the database.

 The way this software collects events is consuming them from Kafka.
 The database used here is Cassandra.